SQE-Assignment1-Shopizer/Assignment3/VueStoreFront.md

  #### Prerequisites

->* Node.js latest version This includes a version manager, package manager, and Visual Studio Code.
+>* NodeJs v14 or latest version This includes a version manager, package manager, and Visual Studio Code.
 The Node Package Manager (npm) is used to install Vue.js.
 >* Vue.js framework
 >* Express.js for Server API
 >* Elastic Search
 >* Docker
+>* Vendure server running in localhost for GraphQL API or https://demo.vendure.io/shop-api
+>* Set up auth options in Vendure server (This functionality is available for those who scaffold a local instance of Vendure)

 ### Tools
 >* Vue CLI